hydroper-jet/lang/spec/1.0/source/src/variables.md

 ```

 A variable is *optional* when the variable's static type contains `null` or when the variable's static type contains `undefined`.

-## Parent definition

-When the parent definition of a variable is a package, the variable has a fully package qualified name.